Executive Director – Isaac Kremer

-Kremer secured over $1.28 million in grants and has leveraged over $25 million of investment.
-His work has been highlighted in numerous national conferences and publications by the Appalachian Regional Commission, Citizens’ Institute on Rural Design, National Main Street Center, The Conservation Fund, and the US Environmental Protection Agency.
+Kremer secured over $2 million in grants and has leveraged over $150 million of investment.
+His work has been highlighted in numerous national conferences and publications by the Appalachian Regional Commission, Citizens’ Institute on Rural Design, The Conservation Fund, International Downtown Association, National Main Street Center, National Trust for Historic Preservation, and the US Environmental Protection Agency.

 From 2008-2012 as Executive Director of the Oyster Bay Main Street Association he led the restoration of Theodore Roosevelt’s home town of Oyster Bay on Long Island.
 This resulted in over a dozen building renovation projects.
 Most notable was the $2.5 million restoration of the ca. 1854 Octagon Hotel where Roosevelt campaigned for Governor.
 While there he organized one of the first Better Block projects in the US, working with residents to make low-cost changes to demonstrate the potential for long-term change.
 Among the participants were Billy Joel who later opened a motorcycle showroom downtown.

-As Executive Director of Discover Downtown Middlesboro from 2012-2016, Kremer attracted over $500,000 and mobilized hundreds of volunteers to build trails, encourage entrepreneurship, and bring incremental change about through three more Better Block projects.
-Middlesboro won the national Levitt AMP [Your City] contest twice.
+As Executive Director of Discover Downtown Middlesboro from 2012-2016, Kremer attracted $1,025,250 and mobilized hundreds of volunteers to build trails, encourage entrepreneurship, and bring incremental change about through three more Better Block projects.
+Middlesboro won the national Levitt AMP [Your City] contest twice (and another 5 times subsequently).
 This has helped to bring 10 free concerts to a neglected public space that was transformed through creative placemaking.